Should I Buy a House or Remodel in South Bend?

 Loans for Traditional Mortgages, New Construction, and Remodeling

-Many people are surprised to find out how financing options differ between traditional mortgages, new construction, and loans for remodeling.
+Many people are surprised to learn how financing options differ between traditional mortgages, loans for new construction, and loans for remodeling.

-New construction is either financed with a loan that converts to a traditional mortgage upon completion or a construction-only loan where you must then secure a mortgage upon completion.
+New construction is usually financed with a loan that converts to a traditional mortgage upon completion or a construction-only loan, where you must then secure a mortgage upon completion.
 In either case, requirements for credit score, debt-to-income ratio, and proof of income tend to be more strict than those for a traditional mortgage.
 Interest rates are also typically higher.

-Remodeling projects can be funded in various ways, including several methods that use home equity.
+Remodeling projects can be funded in various ways, including several home equity methods.
 Other options include a Home Equity Line of Credit, a personal loan, or a credit card.

 Finding the Right Contractor